XiongWenye/xiongwenye.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a sophomore student at ShanghaiTech University, majoring in Computer Science.
+I am currently a sophomore at ShanghaiTech University, majoring in Computer Science.

 For more information, please see my [Curriculum Vitae](http://xiongwenye.github.io/files/cv.pdf)
 ## News: